 Then-Governor Rick Perry and the Texas Commission on Environmental Quality (TCEQ) awarded the funds (about $4.1 million) for the Texas Center of Excellence to the consortium partners of the University of Houston, Rice University, and NASA Johnson Space Center.

 University of Houston

-Before becoming Interim vice chancellor/vice president for research and technology transfer and chief energy officer at the University of Houston, Dr. Krishnamoorti has served as chair of the UH Cullen College of Engineering’s chemical and biomolecular engineering department, associate dean of research for engineering, professor of chemical and biomolecular engineering with affiliated appointments as professor of petroleum engineering and professor of chemistry.
+Dr. Krishnamoorti is the Chief Energy Officer at the University of Houston.
+Prior to his current position, Krishnamoorti served as Interim Vice President for Research and Technology Transfer for UH and the UH System.
+During his tenure at the university, he has served as chair of the UH Cullen College of Engineering’s chemical and biomolecular engineering department, associate dean of research for engineering, professor of chemical and biomolecular engineering with affiliated appointments as professor of petroleum engineering and professor of chemistry.
 Dr. Krishnamoorti obtained his bachelor’s degree in chemical engineering from the Indian Institute of Technology Madras and doctoral degree in chemical engineering from Princeton University in 1994.

 NASA Johnson Space Center